hasura/ndc-spec/specification/src/specification/queries/aggregates.md

 In this case, the query has no predicate function, so all three aggregates would be computed over all rows.

+## Aggregating on scalar fields in nested objects

+For databases that support nested objects (e.g. MongoDB), the `column` property of a `single_column` aggregate may be a [`ColumnSelector`](../../reference/types.md#orderbyelement) that specifies the path to a scalar field within an object-valued column.

 ## Requirements

 - Each aggregate should be computed over all rows that match the `Query`.